 Saturday, July 13th 10am-1pm at THEARC Farm

-Saturday, October 5th ALL DAY at Allen Chapel Food Pantry Garden of Eden –primarily a 3-bin compost system building workshop
+Saturday, October 5th 10am-4pm at Allen Chapel Food Pantry Garden of Eden –primarily a 3-bin compost system building workshop

 Herbalism Workshops – Learn the basics of growing herbs in our region, commonly used medicinal herbs, and effective techniques for harvesting herbs and preserving their medicinal properties.
 Demonstrations will include proper drying, oil pressing, and making tinctures and glycerites.